 Does anyone spot an old lunchbox from your childhood?
 I found the Pebbles and Bam Bam but not the Flintstone one I used to have…yes, I am getting old!

-You have to take pictures of covered bridges when you are in Vermont!
+Yes, you must take pictures of covered bridges when you are in Vermont!
 It’s practically a requirement!

-So that was the pretty part of the weekend!
-The “fun” part of the weekend took place the day before at Killington Mountain…
+So, that was the pretty part of the weekend!
+For the “fun” part of the weekend, we headed over to Killington Mountain the day before…

-Like I said, it was mostly rainy and cloudy that weekend…but we didn’t let it spoil our fun!
-It was “Witchcraft Weekend” on the mountain so there were all kinds of extra autumn attractions in addition to the usual mountain activities.
+Like I said, it was mostly rainy and cloudy that fall weekend…but we didn’t let it spoil our fun!
+Since we happened to visit during “Witchcraft Weekend”, there were all kinds of extra autumn attractions in addition to the usual mountain activities.

 Killington really has some awesome fall outdoor activities for kids!
-At first, my boys stuck to the basics like the Beast Mountain Coaster and my husband and 13 year old went zip lining for the first time!
+At first, my boys stuck to the basics like the Beast Mountain Coaster.
+Then my husband and 13 year old decided to go zip lining for the first time!
 Definitely, a unique way to view the fall foliage!

 They loved it so much, they went down twice!
-I didn’t try because of my bad neck and back…and maybe my fear of heights!
+Of course, I didn’t try because of my bad neck and back…and maybe my fear of heights!
 Even during ski season, I get a little stressed out riding the ski lifts.

-Unfortunately, the view from the gondola was less than ideal.
+Unfortunately, our view from the gondola was less than ideal thanks to the rain.
 Imagine how beautiful the changing leaves look on a clear day!

-And this was our view from the Peak Lodge!
-Oh well, at least lunch was good!
+Unfortunately, this was our rainy view of the mountain from the Peak Lodge.
+Oh well, at least lunch was delicious!